-His research interests focus on Public History, Digital History, and Modern US History.
-His Ph.D. project examines the production of historical culture on Wikipedia.
+His research interests focus on Public History, Digital History, and Modern United States History.
+His Ph.D. project examines the production of historical knowledge on Wikipedia.

 “What is the Public of Public History?
-Between the Public Sphere and Public Agency,” International Journal for Digital and Public Humanities, vol 2 (2021) (under review)
+Between the Public Sphere and Public Agency,” Magazén – International Journal for Digital and Public Humanities, vol 2 (2021): 311-327.

 “Producing Historical Knowledge on Wikipedia,” Madison Historical Review, vol. 16 (2019): 44-70

-“The Affective Historical Knowledge Practices on Wikipedia,” ERIS: VU Journal for Humanities Issue 2: Challenging the Status Quo (2018): 21-34.
+“The affective historical knowledge practices on Wikipedia,” ERIS: VU Journal for Humanities Issue 2: Challenging the Statue Quo (2018): 21-34.

 “Producing Historical Knowledge on Wikipedia,” Graduate History Conference, North Carolina State University, Raleigh, North Carolina, USA, March 23, 2019.